lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

 Computer crashes,
 power outages or simply forgetting to save can result in the loss or corruption of your work.
-To reduce the chance of losing files when those events occur, Blender can use an :guilabel:`Autosave` function.
-The :guilabel:`File` tab of the :guilabel:`User Preferences` window allows you to configure the two ways that Blender provides for you to regress to a previous version of your work.
+To reduce the chance of losing files when those events occur, Blender can use an *Autosave* function.
+The *File* tab of the *User Preferences* window allows you to configure the two ways that Blender provides for you to regress to a previous version of your work.

 Save on Quit
-   The function :guilabel:`Save on Quit` is enabled by default in Blender.
+   The function *Save on Quit* is enabled by default in Blender.
    Blender will always save your files when you quit the application under normal operation.

 Save Versions